Compatible ideals in Gorenstein rings: Abstract

 \section{Abstract}

-Suppose $R$ is a $\bQ$-Gorenstein $F$-finite and $F$-pure ring of prime characteristic $p>0$.
-We show that if $I\subseteq R$ is a compatible ideal (with all $p^{-e}$-linear maps) then there exists a module finite extension $R\to S$ such that the ideal $I$ is the sum of images of all $R$-linear maps $S\to R$.
+Suppose $R$ is a $F$-finite and $F$-pure $\bQ$-Gorenstein local ring of prime characteristic $p>0$.
+We show that an ideal $I\subseteq R$ is uniformly compatible ideal (with all $p^{-e}$-linear maps) if and only if exists a module finite ring map $R\to S$ such that the ideal $I$ is the sum of images of all $R$-linear maps $S\to R$.
+In other words, the set of uniformly compatible ideals is exactly the set of trace ideals of finite ring maps.